GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/019-stove-lake-to-mandy-lake/index.md

         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
             <li>Follow the well-worn trail past "Long Johns Junction" (so named because a pair of long johns hung in a tree near here for a couple of years - that must have been some party!).</li>
-            <li>Turn right at the junction and continue to "Mandy Lake Road Trailhead".</li>
+            <li>Turn right at the junction and continue to the "Mandy Lake Road Trailhead" waypoint.</li>
             <li>Congratulations on completing an epic hike in the Ministik!</li>
           </ul>
         </td>